Package Leaflet: Information for the Patient

 Dilute before use.

-Compatibility data are available with the following products: Aminoven Infant, Vaminolact, Vamin 14, Vamin 18, Smoflipid, Intralipid, Vitalipid adult, Vitalipid infant, Soluvit N, Addiphos, and Glycophos in defined quantities, combined with generic glucose and electrolytes in defined quantities.
+Compatibility data are available for the following products: Aminoven Infant, Vaminolact, Vamin 14, Vamin 18, Smoflipid, Intralipid, Vitalipid adult, Vitalipid infant, Soluvit N, Addiphos, and Glycophos in defined quantities, combined with generic glucose and electrolytes in defined quantities.
 Infutraze can also be added to SmofKabiven and SmofKabiven EF with or without Vitalipid N Infant/Adult and Soluvit N and electrolytes.
-The data generated support the additions according to the following summary table:
+The generated data support the additions according to the following summary table:

 Infutraze | Mixture |